adobe/aem-import-helper/README.md

 ### Authenticating with DA

-To authenticate with DA, it is suggested to obtain a an IMS JWT bearer token for your DA environment.
+To authenticate with DA, it is suggested to obtain a an IMS access token for your DA environment.
+See the [IMS API reference](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/ims#fetching-access-tokens) to learn how to generate an Access Token.

 You can store this token in a file on your local machine, or pass the token as a cli argument.
 If you choose to store the token in a file, create a file and simply paste the token into the file and save it.
 ```